-□ Open the Diagnostics > Report > Global d lialog.
-Enable the Log SNMP get request function requests as events to the Syslog serve To enable the function, select the On radius Enable the Log SNMP set request function for the device in order to send SNMP Write requests as events to the Syslog server.
-To enable the function, select the On radio button in the SNMP logging frame.
-Choose the desired severity level for the get and set requests.
-Save the changes temporarily.
-To do the second s his, click the 🗸 button. - enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. severity 3 Adds a new recipient in the Syslog servers list.
-The value 3 specifies the severity level of the event that the device logs.
-The value 3 means error. logging syslog operation Enable the Syslog function. exit Change to the Privileged EXEC mode. show logging host Display the Syslog host settings.
+□ Open the Diagnostics > Report > Global dia alog.
+Enable the Log SNMP get request function requests as events to the Syslog server.
+To enable the function, select the on race n for the device in order to send SNMP Write \Box Choose the desired severity level for the e get and set requests. □ Save the changes temporarily.
+To do thi is, click the 🗸 button. - - enable C Change to the Privileged EXEC mode. configure C Change to the Configuration mode. severity 3 V Adds a new recipient in the Syslog servers list.
+The value 3 specifies the severity level of the event that he device logs.
+The value 3 means error. logging syslog operation E Enable the Syslog function. exit C Change to the Privileged EXEC mode. show logging host Display the Syslog host settings.
 No. Server IP Port Max.
-Severit 1 10.0.1.159 514 error systemlog active configure Change to the Configuration mode.
+Severity 1 10.0.1.159 514 error systemlog active configure C Change to the Configuration mode.